mamysa/Langjam2025-StackingTrouble/README.md

 Implemented World class, which essentially is a collection of columns containing crates.

 Implemented collision checking while moving the player horizontally.
 Given player's new_goal_x, we sample the column at index `new_goal_x` and check if any of the crates overlap with a player along the Y-axis.
 This overlap check is handled by `Interval` object and `intervals_overlap` function.

+Implemented player jumping by introducing `goal_y` field.
+When the user requests jump, this `goal_y` is set to be current `y` position + 1, and `PLAYER_JUMPING` state is set.

+Gravity and jumping is simulated in `player_tick_vertical_movement`  function.
+Whoops, we are not taking column's crate position into account while applying gravity.

+World object now has method `world_get_highest_in_column_below` which samples the highest ground level that is below provided y coordinate.
+Implemented naively without taking a scenario of player sinking into the crate into account.

+So now, when gravity is applied, sample player's current ground level using `world_get_highest_in_column_below` and if player is moving then we sample the target cell as well and take the maximum of these two ground heights.
+Gravity seems to work as expected.